 At UW-Madison European Studies, we know that Europe is constantly changing and it can be hard sometimes to keep up.
 We have curated a list of Europe-focused media so that you can easily update yourself on everything in one place.

-You can make learning about Europe engaging and relevant with current news articles, popular music and film.
+You can make learning about Europe engaging and relevant with current news articles, popular music, and film.
 Use our media suggestions to augment your lesson plan, or for your own edification and enjoyment!

 Also, be sure to visit the Wisconsin Department of Public Institution for more lesson plans, learning tools, training opportunities, and other educational resources.